 This is a very personal challenge and Jesus saw that Peter was immediately distracted by John.
-People can challenge the focus of our heart and shift it from being on Jesus to being on them.
+People can challenge the focus of your heart and shift it from being on Jesus to being on them.
 This is common in the Church.
 Some distract us because we are jealous or envious of them and their ministry.
 Others distract us because they insist on positioning themselves with their needs in the centre of our ministry.

-However, the personal challenge for us is really the question of our focus.
-Here there could be a collision between being a disciple that must focus on following Jesus and being a leader or minister for the Lord.
-Peter had to be reminded of what Jesus said to him right at the start, "Come to me and follow behind me."
+However, the personal challenge for Peter and for us is really the focus on self i.e. the focus on what you and I must do.
+Here there can a collision between our being a disciple that must focus on following Jesus and our being a leader or minister for the Lord.
+Peter had to be reminded of what Jesus called him to when right at the start Jesus said, "Come to me and follow behind me."
 6